The following topics will be covered in the Business Analysis Framework article

 With the help of MOST analysis, definite targets are provided to the team for all the members of the organization across all levels.
 They are four elements within the MOST analysis:

-- Objective: Objectives are nothing but part of the mission.
+Objective: Objectives are nothing but part of the mission.
 They are line items within the Mission which will help the organization to stay focused and work towards a specific goal.
-The Objectives should be derived SMART, i.e. Specific, Measurable, Achievable, Realistic and Timely.
-If the objectives are not based on the SMART principle, then it is possible to have a goal creep and eventually makes it difficult for the organization to reach its end goals.
+The Objectives should be derived SMART, i.e. Specific, Measurable, Achievable, Realistic, and Timely.
+If the objectives are not based on the SMART principle, then it is possible to have a goal creep and eventually make it difficult for the organization to reach its end goals.

 The MOST analysis is used mainly to provide a fresh look to the organizations where they want to redefine the purpose and the mission.